 A good strategist is fluent in the craft of envisioning, architecting and executing future outcomes, while simultaneously being able to deliver tangible demonstrative methods, interventions and way-finding systems that achieve the shaped intentionality.

 I’ve been helping a software startup recently with their search for a new tagline.
 Like many bootstrapped startups, they don’t have enough cash for a full brand strategy project.
-Even so, to create a tagline that works you still need more strategic thinking than just jumping straight to the whiteboard to pull a tagline out of your a__.
+Even so, to create a tagline that works you still need more strategic thinking than just jumping straight to the whiteboard by yourself to pull a tagline out of your a__.

 In brand strategy we are always looking for real human insights to drive the creation of a real point of difference.
 The most powerful place to find a point of difference is in the audience’s own behaviour and sense of identity.